 The following modules are developed as cofunding projects.
 That means, that these extensions are only available for those customers who pay a contribution to the project costs.

-As soon as the development of a cofunding project is refinanced, the component becomes part of the free opsi-distribution and can be used free of charge.
+As soon as the development expenses and the necessary contribution of the whole system is balanced, the component becomes part of the free opsi-distribution and can be used free of charge.
 It will be open source then (as long as not prevented by technical reasons).

 The current state of cofunding projects is published with the overwiew of prices.